We care a lot about our users’ privacy.

 Note that Mailchimp may transfer personal data outside the EU.
 Please contact Mailchimp with questions or concerns about this.

-If you make a donation Your name, payment and security details are held by the payment processor (Stripe or Paypal).
+If you make a donation Your name, payment and security details are held by the payment processor (Stripe, GoCardless or Paypal).
 Your name, email address, postal address (the billing address of your card and/or your home address — if applicable — to claim Gift Aid), the last few digits of your card or bank account number, and the donation amount are then made available to us.
 We do not use this data for purposes other than processing your donation, and company accounting — which may involve sharing data with our accountant or HMRC.

 If you contact us via email Your email address and message will be accessible to our small team of support staff and may be forwarded to the person or people in the organisation best equipped to respond.
 We adhere to strict internal privacy policies which comply with the GDPR.

 Your personal information is never shared externally, or used for purposes other than the above.

 In subscribing to the newsletter or contacting us, you are consenting to the processes as described on this page.
 The legal basis is GDPR 6(1)(a) – Consent of the data subject.

 In making a donation you consent to the processing of your data on the legal basis of GDPR 6(1)(c) – Processing is necessary for compliance with a legal obligation.
 We need to process and retain your data in order to comply with the law regarding company and charity accounting.

 In all cases listed above, we retain your personal data until such a time as you unsubscribe or ask us to remove your details.

 If you contact mySociety via our contact form, we reserve the right to keep your message indefinitely.
 This is to aid continuity and so that we can view any historic context which may have bearing on subsequent support mail, even if members of the support staff change.
 Support staff adhere to strict internal privacy and security policies.